NickCondon/LLS_Big_Data_Tools/README.md

 <img src="https://github.com/NickCondon/LLS_Big_Data_Tools/blob/master/Screenshots/DDS_ExampleofInputDirectory.png"  width="300" height="110">

-5. Next the paramaters dialog will open.
+5. Next the parameters dialog will open.
 Confirm your file extension type in the text field.
 Select the dimensions you with to reduce your images by.
 Note: Ensuring the sub-directory tick box is selected will create a directory with the image name for output files to be put into.
 <img src="https://github.com/NickCondon/LLS_Big_Data_Tools/blob/master/Screenshots/DDS_Preferences.png"  width="200" height="150">